 The Fraser Camping Area actually comprises three individual campsites: Lakeside, Candlebark and Devil Core.
 It’s a beautiful, sprawling spot, surrounded by 27,000 hectares of dense forests and wooded hills, not to mention Lake Eildon right on your doorstep.
 You can grab supplies from either Alexandra or Eildon (both about 15 mins away).
 Most of the stuff is BYO, but all three campsites have hot showers, flushing toilets and gas BBQs.
 Who’s up for some wakeboarding?

 Halls Gap Lakeside | The Grampians

 There are a swag of good campsites from which to explore The Grampians, but Halls Gap Lakeside is one of our faves.
 You get fantastic views of the surrounding mountains, powered campsites (which are fairly roomy), night-time campfires and even a woodfire-heated outdoor pool.
+You can even book an epic Safari Tent.
 Spend your days soaking up some serenity, kayaking on the nearby Lake Bellfield, go fishing for brown trout, ride horses along the trails and get mugged by the thousand sulphur-crested cockatoos that call the place home.
 Oh yeah, and did we mention the glamping?

 Lake Catani Campground | Mt Buffalo